Join us in Groningen for the 2017 ISEMPH Meeting!

 The 2017 meeting of the International Society of Evolution, Medicine & Public Health will take place August 18-21, in Groningen in conjunction with the XVIth European Society for Evolutionary Biology Meeting.
 ISEMPH brings together scientists, teachers, clinicians, and students in the evolution and medicine community to share ideas and create new connections that will advance the field.
 This open meeting is designed to bridge the many different disciplines where relevant research takes place, including infectious disease, public health, genetics, anthropology, psychology, oncology, ecology, and veterinary medicine.

-The first two days of the ISEMPH Annual Meeting will be at the University of Groningen Medical Center, the Monday sessions will be at the Groningen Conference Center in conjunction with the European Society for Evolutionary Biology Biannual Meeting August 20-25 (separate registration and abstract submission is required).
-Registration for both meetings will open in February.
-We anticipate discounted registration fees for those who attend both meetings.
-If you have an idea for a special symposium, round table or other creative experience, please send a note to firstname.lastname@example.org.
+The first two days of the ISEMPH Annual Meeting will be at the University of Groningen Medical Center, the Monday sessions will be at the Groningen Conference Center in conjunction with the European Society for Evolutionary Biology Biannual Meeting August 20-25.
+Separate registration and abstract submission is required.
+Registration for either meeting provides admission to all joint events.
+Early Bird discounted registration is available until April 15.
+Members get a substantial discount, and there is a 20% discount for those who register for both meetings.
+For questions about the program, please send a note to email@example.com.

 February 15 Abstract submission deadline for ISEMPH and designated ESEB symposia